Virtualization-projects/panamax-ui-wiki/Panamax-Installer-Commands.md

 **Actions**:
 Shut downs the VM, detaches images.vdi and deletes the Virtualbox VM.
 Creates a new VM. (optionally downloads a new coreOS Vagrant Box if there's an updated CoreOS version specified in settings), re-attaches images.vdi to VM and updates panamax images.
 All existing user images will still be available.
 Panamax Containers/DB is dropped off and re-created, so all items stored in the DB/Container will have to be re-initialized.
 DB is rehydrated with latest templates when panamax is reinstalled.

+*Note*:    If dev/stable version of panamax is selected during install/reinstall/update, all sub-sequent panamax install/reinstall/updates will be on that branch of panamax.
+It needs to be overwritten by passing --dev/stable.

 ###info
 Displays version of your local panamax install.